YupengLei/IGN-CodeFoo-VideoPlayer/README.md

 ## 🚩 Demo
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Please click this link to watch demo on Github pages](https://yupenglei.github.io/IGN-CodeFoo-VideoPlayer/)
 * ![screenshot](https://github.com/YupengLei/IGN-CodeFoo-VideoPlayer/blob/main/public/screenshot.png)

+## 🚩 Self_Introduction
+I’m a front-end engineer, a fan of sharing info and tech and a hardcore subscriber to entertainment business, My daily reading includes but not limited to: Gamasutra for industry report, IGN and Gamespot for news.
+I dig IGN for its reviews, videos, and IGN Board.
+I dig Gamespot for news and previews.
+So is Eurogamer.
+I also dig Escapist for extra credit videos, EDEG and Develop for game development.
+And also Kotaku for news.
+My skills, knowledge and determination would be a good fit for the IGN Code Foo program.

 ## 🚩 IGNProblem
 Hisui's New Power Plant<br />